himanshu077/react-monorepo/readme.md

 ### Introduction

 This project showing an examole of Monorepo structure where two modules are used `application-framework` and `application-main`.

-Application Framework holds the component that can be use in the other react project.
+**Application Framework holds the component that can be use in the other react project.**
+**Application Main is the react projec initiated by using vite**

 ### How to build and run locally